 Broadly speaking, a heart attack means the heart has been damaged.
-To go diving again, we need to know that the heart will function well enough to withstand the rigors of diving (both anticipated and unanticipated) and not put you at risk of incapacity or death underwater.
+To go diving again, we need to know that the heart will function well enough to withstand the stresses of diving (both anticipated and unanticipated) and not put you at risk of incapacity or death underwater.

-You need to have an echocardiogram and an exercise stress test (or similar) to test cardiac function and response to exercise.
+You will need to have an echocardiogram and an exercise stress test (or similar) to test cardiac function and response to exercise.
 You may have already had these done but if not, you may have to have them done privately as it may not form part of your standard NHS care.

 Your risk of having a further heart attack or stroke will also need to be carefully managed.
 Please see the relevant sections on high cholesterol, high blood pressure and obesity.